Reviews You Can Rely On

 We can't deny that shoe weight affects running ability, but we caution against judging shoes based solely on this metric.
 This may be one of the first things we notice as we pull shoes out of the box, but this nuanced metric needs unpacking in ways that the other metrics don't.

 Could a few ounces hold the key to your running success?
 It all depends on what your goals are.
-Unless elite-level racing is in your near future, we'd suggest using weight as a secondary deciding factor after more noticeable criteria like upper and landing comfort.
-Once you've narrowed down your selection slightly, you can use weight to hone in on your final choice.
+Unless elite-level racing is in your near future, we'd suggest using weight as a secondary or tertiary deciding factor after more noticeable criteria like upper and landing comfort.
+Once you've narrowed down your selection slightly, you might use weight to hone in on your final choice.

 The updated to the Glycerin have changed its fit and feel, but its...